MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. On the left-side menu, under Settings, select **Properties**.

 1. On the Properties page, select **Admin user**, and then select **Save**.

+### Exercise 2: Configure host environment tools

+In this exercise, you ensure that scripting and developer tools are configured correctly on the virtual machine.

+#### Task 1: Ensure that Windows PowerShell in installed

+Complete the following steps to ensure that Windows PowerShell is installed:

+1. Open the Windows Start menu.

+1. In the Search textbox, enter **windows powerShell**

+1. Verify that the Windows PowerShell app is listed.

+    If Windows PowerShell isn't installed, open a browser window, installation instructions can be found here: `https://learn.microsoft.com/powershell/scripting/install/installing-powershell`

+#### Task 2: Configure Azure CLI extensions

+Complete the following steps to configure Azure CLI:

+1. Open a command line or terminal application, such as Windows Command Prompt.

+1. Sign in to Azure using the `az login` command.

+1. Follow the prompts to complete the authentication process.

+1. Install the Azure Container Apps extension using the `az extension add --name containerapp --upgrade` command.

+#### Task 3: Install Docker Desktop

+Complete the following steps to install Docker Desktop:

+1. Ensure that you're logged in to the virtual machine environment using the Admin account provided.

+1. Open a browser window, and then navigate to the Docker Desktop install page: `https://docs.docker.com/desktop/install/windows-install/`

+    Links to instructions for Mac and Linux installs are available on this page.

+1. Follow the online instructions to install Docker Desktop.

+#### Task 4: Install the .NET 8 SDK

+1. In your web browser, navigate to the .NET 8 SDK download page: `https://dotnet.microsoft.com/download`

+1. Select **.NET SDK x64**

+1. Once the download is complete, open the installation file and follow the online instructions to install the .NET 8 SDK.

+#### Task 5: Configure Visual Studio Code with C#, Docker, and Azure App Service extensions

+Complete the following steps to configure Visual Studio Code extensions:

+1. Use the Windows Start menu to launch Visual Studio Code.

+    - You will be configuring Visual Studio Code extensions for Docker and Azure App Service during the lab.

+1. On the **Activity bar**, select **Extensions**.

+    The Activity bar is the vertical menu on the left side of the Visual Studio Code user interface.

+1. In the **Search Extensions in Marketplace** textbox, enter **C#**

+    Entering "C#" filters the list of extensions to show only the extensions that have something to do with C# coding.

+1. In the filtered list of available extensions, select the extension labeled "**C# Dev Kit** - Official C# extension from Microsoft" that's published by Microsoft.

+1. To install the extension, select **Install**.

+1. Wait for the installation to complete.

+1. On the **EXTENSIONS** view, replace **C#** with **docker**.

+1. In the filtered list of available extensions, select the extension labeled **Docker**  that's published by Microsoft.

+1. To install the extension, select **Install**.

+1. Wait for the installation to complete.

+1. On the **EXTENSIONS** view, replace **docker** with **azure app service**.

+1. In the filtered list of available extensions, select the extension labeled **Azure App Service**  that's published by Microsoft.

+1. To install the extension, select **Install**.

+1. Wait for the installation to complete.

+1. Close Visual Studio Code.

 ### Exercise 3: Create and configure app deployment resources